An important foreword:

 Similarly, the tzit-tzit (knotted fringes) of the tallit (prayer shawl) are also connected to the 613 commandments.
 Torah commentator Rashi declared that the number of knots on a tzit-tzit (in its Mishnaic spelling) has the value of 600.
 When doubled over, each tassel has eight threads and five sets of knots, which totals 13 - for a grand total of 613.
 This concept reminds tallit wearers of all Torah commandments.

 The above way of tying the knots is done by the Ashkenazi Jews, whereas the Sephardic Jews tie the knots in a way that causes them to spell out the Name of YHWH.
-Each letter of the Hebrew alphabet has a numerical value; consequently, the knots of the tzit-tzit on the four corners of a tallit spell out the name of YHWH/Yahweh.
-When Yeshua returns as "King of Kings, and Lord of Lords" (Rev. 19:11-13,16), the tzit-tzits of His tallit will fall - where else, but across his thighs when He returns to earth atop a white horse....
+Each letter of the Hebrew alphabet has a numerical value; consequently, the knots of the tzit-tzit on the four corners of a tallit spell out the name of YHWH.
+When Yeshua returns to earth atop a white horse as "King of Kings, and Master of Masters" (Rev. 19:11-16), the tzit-tzits of His tallit will fall - where else? - across his thighs....

 For those who are truly interested in learning more about the God we serve, we invite you to join us as we examine this issue in detail!